 TAD recognizes exceptional contributions to the field through four awards for professionals, awards for student choreography and scholarship opportunities for students pursuing summer study in dance.

-We are not currently accepting nominations for the Judith Woodruff Professional Development Award.
+TAD is currently accepting nominations for the Judith Woodruff Professional Development Award.
 Nomination cycle closes April 15th.
 Download the nomination from HERE

 The Margaret Martin Award is TAD’s highest honor.
 Named for one of the founding board members of the organization, the award is given to those who have made an impact on the Tennessee dance community.
 The Award recognizes consistently outstanding contributions in furthering the public image and accessibility of dance in Tennessee.